See how sleep experts get their best rest, and how to create your own bedtime routine for more relaxing, restful nights.

 1. I try to go to bed as soon as I feel tired.
 If you miss that window, you can get a second wind and it is difficult to get to sleep.

 2. I avoid using electronics at least one hour before bed.
-I actually wait to cleanup from dinner until close to bedtime during my electronics-free time.
+I actually wait to clean up from dinner until close to bedtime during my electronics-free time.
 (My grandmother must be rolling in her grave at my leaving the dirty dishes that long!).

 3. Right before I turn off the lights, I review at least five things for which I’m grateful.

 My bedroom is conducive for sleep – I have room darkening shades and do not have clocks or electronics with lights.
 I typically diffuse an Essential Oils Calming Blend.
 I usually fall asleep pretty quickly.
-However, if I am expecting to have a harder time falling asleep because of stress, I will do some yoga poses, spritz my pillow with lavender and/or drink Sleepmix tea with catnip, skullcap, hops, chamomile, peppermint and yarrow.
+However, if I am expecting to have a harder time falling asleep because of stress, I will do some stretches, spritz my pillow with lavender and/or drink Sleepmix tea with catnip, skullcap, hops, chamomile, peppermint and yarrow.

 Other tips include Acupuncture, and Magnesium citrate supplements — a magnesium deficiency can cause insomnia, and according to the World Health Organization, most Americans have a magnesium deficiency.